-- 1. All rules (pages 8-13) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 3.
-Firmly attach exhibit tag in lower right hand corner of exhibit. - 4.
-There is no size restriction unless noted. - 5.
-One State Fair Delegate may be chosen from each class.
+- 1. All rules (pages 9-13) apply. - 2.
+Firmly attach exhibit tag in lower right-hand corner of exhibit. - 3.
+One State Fair Delegate may be selected from the following class: 50197.

-Family Heritage (SF)
+Family Heritage (SF 50197)

 Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
 Please note: Exhibits are entered at 4-H'ers own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
 Displays should not be larger than 22" x 28" wide.
 If the size needs to be a different size because the historical item is larger than 22'x28" please contact the superintendents for approval.